 I wake up with a ton of energy!
 YES!
 Seriously!
 I don’t know what it is about rising before the sun, but I feel great when I get out of bed.
 My brain functions WAY BETTER than it ever did when i was pulling a late nighter.
 I still get peace and quiet for a few hours to accomplish things I need to get done, including my daily training session, and well before my 4 children wake from their beds.
 I actually accomplish more now than I ever did.

-Now when I sleep in past 5:30am – 6am (yes that’s what I consider sleeping in) I feel like I’m wasting precious time and my day does not go as planned or flow as well as it does when I wake up at 4am.
-Sound Crazy?!
-Try it before you knock it!
+Now when I sleep in past 7am I feel like I’m wasting precious time and my day does not go as planned or flow as well as it could.

 Here are my top tips to help you become a morning person.